gigamon-dev/SubspaceServer/doc/developer-guide.md

 First and foremost, you'll probably want to access the interfaces of other parts that are built into the server.
 So you'll need to know which interface you want.
 You can find the available built-in interfaces in the [SS.Core.ComponentInterfaces](../src/Core/ComponentInterfaces) namespace.
 Also, for a listing see the [ASSS Equivalents](asss-equivalents.md) document.

 Getting the currently registered instance implementing a Component Interface can be done in two ways:
-- Inject required Component Interface dependencies into your module's `Load` method.
+- Inject required Component Interface dependencies into your module's constructor.
-- Manually get an interface using `ComponentBroker`.
+- Manually get an interface using `IComponentBroker`.

 #### **Injection**
-The first parameter to a module's `Load` method is always of type `ComponentBroker`.
-It is through this parameter that the root broker is supplied.
-A module's `Load` method can have additional parameters after the `ComponentBroker` parameter.
-It is through these parameters that required dependencies are declared.
-These dependencies can be of any Component Interface type.
-Keep in mind, these dependencies are of interfaces that are considered  ***required***.
-The server will only load a module if it can find **all** of the required dependencies to call the `Load` method.
+Dependencies that are **required** can be injected into a module's constructor.
+The server will only be able to call the constructor if it can find **all** of the required dependencies.
 Optional, interface dependencies should use the Manual method.

 > **Fun fact:** The Component Interface functionality of the `ComponentBroker` is a form of *service locator*.
-The injection of Component Interfaces into a module `Load` method is a form of *dependency injection* that is performed by the `ModuleManager`.
+The injection of Component Interfaces into a module's constructor is a form of *dependency injection* that is performed by the `ModuleManager`.
 Together, they provide a form of *Inversion of Control (IoC)*.

 Here is an example of using injection: